A Flexible Curriculum

 A maximum of 12 credits of Advanced Placement work may be used for Cornell credit.
 Any additional AP coursework can only be used for course placement purposes.
 For additional AP, IB, Dual Enrollment and other credit information, please review ILR's Summary of Credit Policies.

 While all ILR undergraduates pursue the same major – Industrial and Labor Relations – you are not limited to a single area of focus.
-The six ILR academic departments offer a range of courses to build a curriculum related to your interests.
+The five ILR academic departments offer a range of courses to build a curriculum related to your interests.

 Organizational Behavior examines human behavior within organizations to understand the impact of environmental, technological, and interpersonal relationships on work groups and organizational dynamics.